 Primary Springs- Primary springs have pressure characteristics and uses.
-Primary is a principal control of "engagement rpm" but also has other effects on clutching.
 The springs are usually compared by using their pressure load rating at two intervals.

 The first load rating number on a primary spring is often referred to for engagement (stall rpm).
 That first load number on a primary spring is the principal component to control rpm at the point when "engagement" of the belt occurs on take off.